1. Organization of the review

 1.2.
 Executive Editor of the Herald’s release defines the compliance of the manuscript to the Herald’s profile and sends it for review.

 1.3.
 Timing of review process is determined by the Executive Editor of the Herald’s release with the intention to publish the article as quickly as possible.

 1.4.
 Highly qualified scholars and specialists of Perm State National Research University and other state educational institutions of higher education (Doctors of Science, Professors, Candidates of Science, Associate Professors), members of academic institutions with the closest to the issue academic specialization are invited as reviewers.
 The reviewer must not be the author or co-author of the article under review.

 1.5.
-Recognized experts on the subject of peer-reviewed articles with publications on the issue for the past three years may be reviewers only.
+Recognized experts on the subject of peer-reviewed articles with publications on the issue for the past five years may be reviewers only.

 1.6.
 The editorial office organizes double-blind review: information about reviewers is anonymous for authors and is intended for the editorial office and for the Higher Attestation Commission only; reviewers are not informed about authors either.
 An author has an access to the text of the review.
 Breach of confidentiality is only possible in case of alleged inaccuracy or falsification of materials.